-I have a confession to make: I am now officially hooked to Jericho.
+I have a confession to make: I am now officially hooked on Jericho.

 Some friends of ours let us borrow their Jericho: The First Season DVDs, and Jerry and I could NOT stop watching.
-Seriously, we had a five hour movie marathon over the weekend, both of us completely enthralled into the wee morning hours.
+Seriously, we had a five-hour movie marathon over the weekend, and both of us were completely enthralled into the wee morning hours.

 FIVE HOURS STRAIGHT people!
 That’s more TV than I normally watch in a month!